vinaya-class/vinaya-class.github.io/src/11-food-1.md

 Eating staple or non-staple food, from mid-day until dawnrise.

-Mid-day, or nood, is when the Sun is at zenith.
+Mid-day, or noon, is when the Sun is at zenith.
 This may be a few minutes ahead or behind of 12:00.
 It may be around 13:00 during daylight-savings time.

+Categories of edibles: (1) Staple, (2) non-staple, (3) juice drinks, (4) the
+five tonics, (5) life-time medicines and (6) water.

 Staple, non-staple, medicine etc. van vary according to the context of different rules.